 If the best beach for you is one with the most action, bars and people, Playa Los Corales is the best bet for you.

 If you are looking for the most remote and pristine beach (besides of Playa Esmeralda), the Playa de Arena Gorda is your top choice once you leave the hotel zone and venture out to the miles of untouched sand north of it.

-And if I would have to choose the best beach for everyone – so literally an all-rounder beach – I would pick Playa Bavaro as it is super stunning, you can do beach walks lasting forever, it is good for swimming, you have some chilled beach bars, independent accommodation, but also high-quality all-inclusive resorts.
+And if I would have to choose the best beach for everyone – so literally an all-in-one beach – I would pick Playa Bavaro as it is super stunning, you can do beach walks lasting forever, it is good for swimming, you have some chilled beach bars, independent accommodation, but also high-quality all-inclusive resorts.
 What else do you need from a perfect beach in Punta Cana?

 Are you interested in even more pristine beaches?
 Then check out the most beautiful beaches of the Samaná peninsula, which you can reach in a road-trip from Punta Cana.

 What is your favorite beach in Punta Cana?
 Have you been here?
 Where have you loved it or where do you want to go?
 Let me know in the comments … !

 SHARING IS CARING!
 IF YOU ENJOYED THIS ARTICLE, PLEASE SHARE WITH YOUR FRIENDS – I WOULD APPRECIATE IT A LOT.

 |Did you like this article and would like to read all new stories about Punta Cana and beyond?
 Please go ahead and add Punta Cana Travel Blog to your feed: